 Freedom of Information Act 2000

 The Freedom of Information Act 2000 gives the public a general right of access to information held by public authorities.
-South Yorkshire Safety Camera Partnership is constituted of public bodies and therefore is subject to the Act.
+South Yorkshire Safety Cameras is constituted of public bodies and therefore is subject to the Act.

 The Act also recognises that there are valid reasons for withholding information by setting out a number of exemptions from the right to know.
 For further information regarding exemptions, please see ‘The exemptions’ in the guidance page on the Information Commissioner’s website.